Few sports stimulate the body’s motor system and provide much-needed sensory input the way skiing or snowboarding do.

 “Working together will expand our instructors’ knowledge base and give them the skills required to teach a broader mix of students,” said Tom Butler, who heads the ski school at Sugarloaf.
 “At the same time, our students with autism will be able to participate as part of a group, learn the skills to ski or snowboard, and enjoy the therapeutic benefits of these great outdoor sports.”

-The specialists, who remain with the individuals with autism through the entire lesson, provide Sugarloaf instructors with insights into how people with autism communicate, what their sensory sensitivity is like, and how they relate to others.
+The specialists, who remain with the individuals with autism through the entire lesson, will provide Sugarloaf instructors with insights into how people with autism communicate, what their sensory sensitivity is like, and how they relate to others.

 For more information about Spruce Point at Sugarloaf, call: 866-348-1271.